(Updated 20 November 2015; Please note that Mycoscience has implemented a new page charge policy.)

-Mycoscience publishes original research articles (full papers, short communications, and notes) and reviews on various aspects of fungi including yeasts and other organisms that traditionally have been studied by mycologists.
-The research aspects covered by Mycoscience extend from such purely scientific interests as systematics (taxonomy by traditional methods and systematics by molecular methods), evolution, phylogeny, morphology, ecology, physiology, biochemistry, genetics, and molecular biology, to such agricultural, medical, and industrial applications as pathology (human, animal, and plant), pharmaceuticals, food processing, and other biotechnologies.
+Mycoscience is the official English-language journal of the Mycological Society of Japan and is issued bimonthly.
+Mycoscience publishes original research articles and reviews on various topics related to fungi including yeasts and other organisms that have traditionally been studied by mycologists.
+The research areas covered by Mycoscience extend from such purely scientific fields as systematics, evolution, phylogeny, morphology, ecology, physiology, biochemistry, genetics, and molecular biology, to agricultural, medical, and industrial applications.
+New and improved applications of well-established mycological techniques and methods are also covered.

-Notes are similar to short communications, but include fewer novel findings.
+Notes are similar to Short communications, but include fewer novel findings.

-Ethical standards (please visit http://www.elsevier.com/wps/find/intro.cws_home/publishing for further details)
+Ethical standards (please visit https://www.elsevier.com/publishingethics for further details)

 • be the authors' own original work, which has not been previously published elsewhere in English or in any other languages (except in the form of an abstract or as part of a published lecture or academic thesis),